Pololac/snake-game/README.md

-# snake-game
+# snakeItem-game
-Snake game in JS with Canvas API
+snakeItem game in JS with Canvas API